exquisiteOntologist/stories/chirp/readme.md

 ## Usage

 From a shell run the app.
+Available commands will be presented.

 ## Developers